-Walm was in a corner of the bar from the morning and was drinking alcohol.
+Walm was sitting in a corner of the bar from the morning, drinking alcohol.
 Until he was intoxicated, he filled his stomach with alcohol and ate barely enough to keep himself alive.

-It had already been repeated every day for a year.
-The mind and body slowly rot since then.
-While he was drinking, he obscured reality, self-loathed himself, and colored the abominable memories of his homeland in a muddy color.
-Walm’s target for salvation wasn’t a bystander such as God, but only liquor and cigarettes that would keep his consciousness stunned.
+This had been repeated every day for a year.
+Since then, his mind and body had been slowly rotting.
+As he drank, he blocked out reality, despising himself and coloring the vile memories of his homeland a muddy color.
+Walm’s target for salvation wasn’t a bystander like God, but only alcohol and cigarettes that could numb his consciousness.

-Liquor bottles were lined up on the table.
-He suddenly wondered how many he had emptied.
-He felt uncomfortable as his eyebrows knitted and his eyelids were shaking, but instead of stopping, it turned into pain.
+Looking at the liquor bottles lined up on the table, Walm suddenly wondered how many he had emptied.
+However, suddenly he felt uncomfortable, his eyebrows drew together and his eyelids trembled, and instead of stopping, it turned into pain.

 Eventually, he suffered from burning pain in both eyes.

-The edge of the desk that was being squeezed squeaked, and the breath went violently.
-The unbearable pain that the eyeballs felt was as if a heated five-inch nail coming in, and the severe pain awakened the memory of the past.
-The same pain as something that had been experienced in the past.
-It was in the memory of the abominable event at Dandurg Castle.
-The tragedy of the “Great Outbreak” that had been being kept deep inside the brain rushed into mind.
+The edge of the desk Walm was pressing on squeaked, and his breathing was getting heavy.
+The excruciating pain felt by the eyeballs was as if a heated five-inch nail were penetrating, and this sharp pain brought back memories of the past.
+It was the same pain as something that he had experienced in the past.
+It was the memory of the heinous event at Dandurg Castle.
+The tragedy of the “Great Outbreak,” deeply embedded in the brain, forced its way into consciousness.

 “Hoi, are you okay?”

-Because it was still morning, there was no sign of other guests, and Gangut, the owner who rushed out of the kitchen, called out.
+Since it was still morning, there was no sign of other guests, and Gangut, the owner, hurrying out of the kitchen, called out.

 Walm tried to act tough, but Gangut denied it.

 “No matter how I look at it, you don’t seem okay.
 Do your eyes hurt?”